Health-Informatics-UoN/carrot-docs/public/docs/MappingPipeline/API.md

 The mapping-pipeline API allows programmtic interaction with co-connect DB and OMOP CDM DB contents.
 The API is developed using the Django REST framework.
 A token based authentication is applied to access API endpoints.
 API endpoints can be tested through a tool called Postman.
 A postman is a tool to develop and test APIs.

 ## API Root
-An API root can be accessed using: **http://localhost:8080/api**.
-This command lists all the available endpoints.
-A sample running of the API enpoints is shown in Figure 1.
+An API root can be accessed using: **http://localhost:8080/api** and this endpoint lists all the available endpoints in an API (see Figure 1).
+Figure 1 also demonstrates that for testing API endpoints, a token is required, that can be requested to the system administrator.

 ![](images/APIRootTest_Postman.png)
 **Figure 1** *A sample API endpoint testing through postman*